RigidSeine/chat-less/chat-less_notes.md

 - However, there is no such thing defined for the Express back-end.
 So hunting around has led to two things:
   - [Installing PM2 to daemonize the app](https://deploybot.com/blog/guest-post-how-to-set-up-and-deploy-nodejs-express-application-for-production)
   - And [setting the `NODE_ENV` variable to `production`.](https://stackoverflow.com/questions/9198310/how-to-set-node-env-to-production-development-in-os-x)
+  - Putting it all together we get a script called `build` - `"build": "NODE_ENV=production pm2 start index.jsx --name chat-less-backend"`
+  - This sets the `NODE_ENV` environment variable to `production` with a lifetime of only a session, but it's run everytime it starts up so it should be fine.
+  - This also takes the place of a `systemd` service that I used to run TenkiAme

+## Troubleshooting
+- At this point, navigating to `chat.tenkiame.org` just sends me to the Tenkiame app.
+  - The only detail left out at this point is just that the A record (chat.tenkiame.org) points to the IP address but not to a specific port number.
+  - And that's because DNS can't point to a specific port number in the first place.
+  - Back to the drawing board of serving up multiple apps in nginx?